janahmedprg/Senior-Design-CapitalOne/README.md

-# Securing Machine Learning Model Deployment with AWS
+# Deplyoing and Securing a Machine Learning Model with AWS

 ## Introduction
 My senior design project goal was to deploy a machine learning model and ensure its security